osgi/osgi.enroute.site/_appnotes/resolution-notes.md

  * An "application host" server may already provide a context into which "applications" may be deployed.
-Since the applications are being deployed into an existing context, RR becomes important.
+Since the applications are being deployed into an existing context, runtime resolution becomes important.